Evidential Deep Learning for Open Set Action Recognition: Approach

 Though the evidential uncertainty from EDL can be directly learned without sampling, the uncertainty may not be well calibrated to handle the unknown samples in OSAR setting.
 As pointed out in existing model calibration literature~\cite{MukhotiArXiv2018,KrishnanNIPS2020}, a well calibrated model should be confident in its predictions when being accurate, and be uncertain about inaccurate ones.
 Besides, existing DNN models have been empirically demonstrated that miscalibration is linked to the over-fitting of the negative log-likelihood (NLL)~\cite{GuoICML2017,MukhotiNIPS2020}.
 Since the EDL objective in \eqref{edlloss} is equivalent to minimizing the NLL~\cite{SensoyNIPS2018}, the trained model is likely to be over-fitted with poor generalization for OSAR tasks.
 To address this issue, we propose to calibrate the EDL model by considering the relationship between the accuracy and uncertainty.

 To this end, we follow the same goal as~\cite{MukhotiArXiv2018,KrishnanNIPS2020} to maximize the \textit{Accuracy versus Uncertainty} (AvU) utility function for calibrating the uncertainty:

-where the $n_{AC}$, $n_{AU}$, $n_{IC}$, and $n_{IU}$ represent the numbers of samples in four predicted cases, i.e., (1) accurate and certain (\textbf{AC}), (2) accurate and uncertain (\textbf{AU}), (3) inaccurate and certain (\textbf{IC}), and (4) inaccurate and uncertain (\textbf{IU}).
+where the $n_{AC}$, $n_{AU}$, $n_{IC}$, and $n_{IU}$ represent the numbers of samples in four predicted cases, i.e., (1) \textbf{A}ccurate and \textbf{C}ertain (\textbf{AC}), (2) \textbf{A}ccurate and \textbf{U}ncertain (\textbf{AU}), (3) \textbf{I}naccurate and \textbf{C}ertain (\textbf{IC}), and (4) \textbf{I}naccurate and \textbf{U}ncertain (\textbf{IU}).
 A well calibrated model could achieve high AvU utility so that the predictive uncertainty can be consistent with accuracy.
 Fig.~\ref{fig:simplex} shows a toy example of the four possible EDL outputs.
 To calibrate the predictive uncertainty, the EDL model is encouraged to learn a skewed and sharp Dirichlet simplex for accurate prediction (Fig.~\ref{simplex:ac}), and to provide an unskewed and flat Dirichlet simplex for incorrect prediction (Fig.~\ref{simplex:iu}).
 To this end, we propose to regularize EDL training by minimize the expectations of AU and IC cases (Fig.~\ref{simplex:au} and Fig.~\ref{simplex:ic}) such that the other two cases can be encouraged.
-Therefore, in the OSAR setting, if a video is assigned with high EDL uncertainty, it is more likely to be incorrect so that an unknown action is identified.
+Therefore, if a video is assigned with high EDL uncertainty, it is more likely to be incorrect so that an unknown action is identified.

 In particular, we propose an \textit{Evidential Uncertainty Calibration} (EUC) method to minimize the following sum of AU and IC cases by considering the logarithm constraint between the confidence $p_i$ and uncertainty $u_i$: